xames3/xa/docs/source/miscellany/guiding-stars.rst

 -------------------------------------------------------------------------------

-`Cameron <https://www.linkedin.com/in/cameron-riddell/>`_, you've been a true light and a source of inspiration in my open science and data visualisation journey.
-Although our conversations have been entirely virtual, your mentorship has bridged timezones.
-You and your resourceful teachings have offered clarity and encouragement precisely when I needed it most.
+`Cameron <https://www.linkedin.com/in/cameron-riddell/>`_, you've been a true mentor and a source of inspiration in my open science journey from the very start.
+Though our chats have been entirely virtual, your mentorship has bridged time zones.

-Your skills and insights into visualisation, particularly your introduction to `Edward Tufte`_'s work, have honestly reshaped my approach to presenting and interpreting data.
-Whenever I see a chart or someone asks me for my opinion on how to visualise it, I always think of you and your teachings; often sharing your videos and resources with them.
-You possess a rare ability to make complex concepts accessible, and your encouragement has helped me grow both as a learner and as a teacher.
+I vividly remember how your resourceful teachings offered clarity and encouragement precisely when I needed it most.
+Your introduction to `Edward Tufte`_'s work, has reshaped my approach to presenting and interpreting data.
+Whenever I see a chart or someone asks me for my *"opinion"* on how to visualise it, I always think of you and your teachings; often sharing your videos and resources with them.

-Cheers for being such a "legend", mate.
+Cheers for being such a **"legend"**, mate!!

 .. _fatemeh-taghvaei: